singer-io/tap-recharge/README.md

     }
     ```

     Optionally, also create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
 The next run would begin where the last job left off.
-The `request_timeout` is an optional paramater to set timeout for requests.
+The `request_timeout` is an optional parameter to set a timeout for requests.
 Default: 300 seconds

     ```json
     {